schmoelder/diss/doc/01_introduction/00_index.md

 To address these limitations, a modular framework for the efficient modeling, simulation, parameter estimation, and optimization of chromatographic processes was developed for this work.
 The framework implements a modular architecture where process configuration, simulation, evaluation, and optimization exist as independent components that can be developed, tested, and exchanged separately.
 This design enables flexible combination of physico-chemical models, numerical solvers, process configurations, and optimization algorithms.
-The software is implemented in an object-oriented paradigm in the programming language **Python**.
+The software is implemented in an object-oriented paradigm in the programming language Python.
-It provides an interface to **CADET-Core**, which serves as the primary solver within the framework; however, the architecture is sufficiently flexible to accommodate alternative solvers.
+It provides an interface to CADET-Core, which serves as the primary solver within the framework; however, the architecture is sufficiently flexible to accommodate alternative solvers.
-This tight integration motivated the designation of the framework as **CADET-Process**.
+This tight integration motivated the designation of the framework as *CADET-Process*.
-The code is open source and distributed under *GPL* version 3, making it freely accessible to both academic and industrial users.
+The code is open source and distributed under GPL version 3, making it freely accessible to both academic and industrial users.
 The repository is publicly available at [https://github.com/fau-advanced-separations/CADET-Process](https://github.com/fau-advanced-separations/CADET-Process).

 Best practices for sustainable scientific software development have been applied throughout this work, as reliability and reproducibility are of particular importance in a scientific context where results must be verifiable by others.